Notting Hill is one of London’s most eclectic areas – a meeting of chi chi cafes, high-end boutiques and cool spots – not to mention that carnival.

 Notting Hill is located in West London in the borough of Kensington & Chelsea.

 If you’re looking for accommodation in Notting Hill then you have to go quirky.
-The neighbourhood has such fun character, that it’s only right to stay somewhere equally charming.
+The neighbourhood has such a fun character, that it’s only right to stay somewhere equally charming.

 This amazing distillery not only does fabulous gin tastings, but also has some pretty slick lodgings.